-- 1.4.
+- 1.2.
 This Outline CEMP has been produced to set out the commitments of the Applicant towards securing specific mitigation measures and best working practices to adequately protect environmental resources during the construction phase of the proposed development, including potential impacts on human receptors.
-The Outline CEMP also sets out details on the construction working approach, including details on proposed working hours, construction compounds, control of lighting, management of vehicle movements, wheel washing facilities and waste removal. - 1.5.
+The Outline CEMP also sets out details on the construction working approach, including details on proposed working hours, construction compounds, control of lighting, management of vehicle movements, wheel washing facilities and waste removal. - 1.3.
 The Outline CEMP outlines the measures which will be implemented by the Applicant during the construction phase of the proposed development once the permission is granted by the Welsh Minsters.
 The intention is for it to be converted into a Final CEMP following discussion with and approval by the Local Planning Authority (LPA) and Natural Resources Wales.
-This process will be secured by an appropriately worded planning condition attached to the permission.
-It is envisaged that a final CEMP would comprise a number of documents, these include: - Surface Water Management Plan - Water Quality Monitoring Plan
+This process will be secured by an appropriately worded planning condition attached to the permission. - 1.4.
+The Final CEMP will be in accordance with this Outline CEMP and must be adhered to throughout the construction works by the contractor appointed by the Applicant to undertake the proposed development (referred to in this document as "the Contractor"). - 1.5.
+The Outline CEMP includes measures for the protection of habitats and species during the construction phase.
+This includes pollution control and runoff measures to protect a number of designated sites which are located within the Zone of Influence of the proposed development.

 1 On 17 August 2022, Planning & Environmental Decision Wales adopted its Environmental Impact Assessment (EIA) Screening Direction.
-The Welsh Ministers direct that the development is not an EIA development within the meaning of the Regulations.
+The Welsh Ministers direct that the development is not EIA development within the meaning of the Regulations.